-Identification of cultural assets including known European and Aboriginal Heritage sites has been undertaken using information from the Aboriginal Heritage Information Management System (AHIMS - May 2005), the National heritage register and the Bush Fire Risk Management Plan (WPBFMC 2000).
+Identification of cultural assets including known European and Aboriginal Heritage sites has been undertaken using information from the Aboriginal Heritage Information Management System (AHIMS - May 2005) and the Bush Fire Risk Management Plan (WPBFMC 2000).
 AHIMS data has been provided in digital GIS format and is intended to flag known cultural heritage issues for consideration during HR planning.

-No known items of European heritage were identified; five Aboriginal heritage sites (shelters with midden and shelter with deposits) have been recorded within the Headland.
+No known items of European or Aboriginal heritage were identified within the reserve.